evanpurkhiser/prolink-tools/server/README.md

 active PROLINK devices on the network.
 If it is unable to locate other devices on the network it will require manual configuration to begin broadcasting itself as a device on the PROLINK network.

+**NOTE:** The server cannot be run on the same machine as rekordbox, as a single device on the network cannot act as two devices on the PROLINK network.

 ### Event Streaming